jwillb/jwillb.github.io/_projects/robot.md

 The answer: Motor encoders.
 These are simply a magnet that measures the amount of time another magnet passes by it.
 Doing this lets you figure out the RPM of the motor, which lets you determine how fast the robot is moving assuming you know the wheel circumference.
 When you know the time, and how fast the motor is spinning, you can determine the distance that the motor has spun.
 Using some math, the robot can then determine where it is.
 Unfortunately, this had another issue: I couldn't find a motor that was both 6 volts AND had a built-in encoder (I didn't want to use an external encoder because it would greatly increase the complexity of the wire).
 Luckily after some searching, I managed to find motors that fit my requirements from Canada Robotix.
 I then bought a dual motor driver to control the robots from the microcontroller via PWM.

 ## Using the Hardware
 After all of my parts arrived, I needed to learn how to use them with my microcontroller.
 I decided to start with the MPU6050, which communicates over a standard called I2C.

+### Configuring I2C
 This is a simple, 2-wire communication standard that is widely used and luckily has a supporting library in ESP-IDF.
 Referencing the ESP-IDF documentation and a tutorial from Shawn Hymel, I managed to read from the device.
 The basic steps needed to get connected are as follows:

 1. Configure the I2C bus.
     - The last two variables in the struct are the glitch ignore count and internal pullups.
 The glitch ignore count is how many glitches in a sequence will be ignored before giving an error.
 7 is often used for this.